microsoft/botframework-cli/packages/cli/README.md

   $ bf lg:analyze

 OPTIONS
+  -e, --external-functions=function1,function2  Pass a list of external functions and add them to Expression functions,
+                                                seprated by ",". for example, "function1,function2,function3"

-  -f, --force    If --out flag is provided with the path to an existing file, overwrites that file -h, --help     lg:analyze help
+  -f, --force                                   If --out flag is provided with the path to an existing file, overwrites
+                                                that file

+  -h, --help                                    lg:analyze help

-  -i, --in=in    (required) LG File or folder that contains .lg file(s) -o, --out=out  Output file or folder name.
-If not specified stdout will be used as output -r, --recurse  Consider sub-folders to find .lg file(s) -e, --external-functions Pass a list of external functions and add them to Expression functions, seprated by ",". for example, "function1,function2,function3"
+  -i, --in=in                                   (required) LG File or folder that contains .lg file(s)

+  -o, --out=out                                 Output file or folder name.
+If not specified stdout will be used as
+                                                output

+  -r, --recurse                                 Consider sub-folders to find .lg file(s)
 ```

 _See code: [@microsoft/bf-lg-cli](https://github.com/microsoft/botframework-cli/tree/master/packages/lg/src/commands/lg/analyze.ts)_